durbanlegend/thag_rs/README.md

 ## Intro

-Introducing `thag_rs` (command `thag`) - a Swiss Army knife for Rust development. `thag` combines a script runner, expression evaluator, and REPL into one tool, then adds an array of smart features.
+Introducing `thag_rs` (command `thag`) - a Swiss Army knife of productivity tools for Rust development. `thag` combines a script runner, expression evaluator, and REPL into one tool, then adds an array of smart features.

+`thag`'s mission is to remove obstacles to productivity by giving you a selection of tools and examples to make it as quick and easy as possible to figure stuff out without tedious setup.

 🚀 **Core Powers:**